LoicRiegel/highlightjs-nushell/README.md

 ![license](https://badgen.net/badge/license/CC0%201.0/blue)
 [![Build Status](https://travis-ci.com/highlightjs/highlightjs-nushell.svg?branch=master)](https://travis-ci.com/LoicRiegel/highlightjs-nushell)

-[Nushell](https://www.nushell.sh/) is a modern shell that uses structured data , making it easy to filter, transform, and manipulate it.
+[Nushell](https://www.nushell.sh/) is a modern shell that uses structured data, making it easy to filter, transform, and manipulate it.
 It works on any OS, has a powerful plugin system and plenty other features that one expects from a modern shell.

 ## Usage